aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

       end-to-end network slicing;

 \[TODO: Describe two methods for OTN-SC to create OTN slices: VN type 1 and 2]

+   The OTN slice realization configurations may be in the form of a TE topology configuration as defined by the TE topology model {{!RFC8795}}, or a set of TE tunnel configurations as defined by the TE Tunnel model
+   {{!I-D.ietf-teas-yang-te}} at the MPI (MDSC-to-PNC Interface) in the ACTN framework {{?RFC8453}}.
+An Orchestrator or an end-to-end slice controller may request OTN slices directly through the OTN slicing interface provided by the OTN-SC.

    A particular OTN network resource, such as a port or link, may be sliced in two modes: